 The seven skirts of Nazaré

-In the old days (but not that long ago), the women of Nazaré would sit on the beach in cold, wet and windy conditions and wait for their fishermen (either husbands or sons) to sail home.
-To keep warm while waiting, they would wear seven petticoats in order to fold layers around their backs and legs.
+In the old days (but not that long ago), the women of Nazaré would sit on the beach in cold, wet and windy conditions and wait for their husbands or sons to return home after a long day at sea.
+To keep warm while waiting, they would wear seven petticoats to protect their legs from cold.

 Zezé, my lovely new friend in Nazaré, introduced me to her 69-year old mother, Julia, because I wanted to learn more about this tradition.

 Julia, who is a real Nazarena, kindly invited me to her quaint little house where she’s been living for the past 20 years.

 She laid all her clothes out on the bed for me: there were aprons, skirts and scarves in many patterns and colors.
 Some of them she’s had for many many years but they are all in perfect condition.

 I learnt that younger women don’t wear traditional clothes any more because they cannot afford them.
 Surprisingly, some skirts can cost up to 200 euros.

 Zezé (her daughter) made this beautiful green shirt for her.